Understanding trauma in our bodies

 How trauma affects our brains

-This can mean that we are in an overly alert state even in a safe environment.
+This can mean that we are in an alert or anxious state even in a safe environment.

-The huge amounts of energy this state uses results in drops in energy and feelings of numbness.
-It also disrupts sleep patterns and concentration.
-As the brain is using all its energy keeping us safe, there is less energy for learning, memory, reasoning, and impulse control.
-This can have long-term effects.
-But these effects can be prevented and/or treated.
+As the brain is using all its energy keeping us safe when in this state, there is less energy for learning, memory, reasoning, and impulse control.
+This can have long-term effects on our brains development.

 How adverse childhood experiences affect our brains

-This can look like a person who is skittish or quick to anger because growing up they often entered survival mode due to prolonged bullying.
-It could look like a person who appears to have poor impulse control because growing up their experiences informed them that resources are limited.
+This can look like a person who is overly alert or quick to anger because growing up they witnessed family violence.
+It could look like a person with poor impulse control because didn’t have enough food growing up.

 How trauma affects our bodies

-One stage of survival mode is to move, flight or fight, sometimes called hyperarousal.
-Everything in our bodies tells us we need to remove ourselves from our environment.
+Our bodies fill with energy and tell us to remove ourselves from the environment.
 It can look like chronic anxiety, reactivity, and/or irritability.

-These modes can happen separately or at the same time.
+These stages can happen separately or at the same time.

 The window of tolerance

-Within our window of tolerance, our heart rate and breathing are slow, our bodies are getting the energy and nutrition it needs to stay healthy.
-This tells our bodies we feel safe.
-In this window we can socialize, function, and more or less control our thoughts and actions.
+Within our window of tolerance, we feel safe and regulated, our heart rate and breathing are slow, our digestive system is working.
+We can socialize and more or less control our thoughts and actions.

 Getting back into our window